nightmare462/AES-parallel-programming/README.md

 `./build/aes-ni <test_img>`

 `./build/aes-ni-pthread <test_img>`

+### Hardware
+Import hls folder as "hls components" into Vitis IDE 2024.1.

 ## Performance testing
 You can use `cnt.py` to measure the performance of different executables by running each of them 500 times.